 Will you travel for our wedding or engagement session?

 Absolutely!
 I love shooting in new places any chance I get!
 50 miles of complimentary travel (round trip) come with each engagement session and wedding.
 Additional travel is billed at 90 cents per mile.
 That takes care of meals, tolls, gas, my time- all that jazz.
 Depending on your coverage time and distance, a hotel stay may also be required.
 For weddings or engagements that require air travel, we work up a quote tailored to that event's particular needs.

 While I'm not afraid of shooting a wedding while under the weather, if I were to get really really sick or have some sort of emergency- here’s the back-up plan: Optimally, we would have a second shooter ready to step-up to the plate as the primary photographer and you would receive a portion of your fee back.
 I only use photographers I myself would book, so I feel totally confident that they’d be able to take over in case of an emergency.
-If we didn't have a second photographer booked, I would call on the network of photographers I work with to find you a replacement.
-At that point, you would receive a full refund and quickly book the other photographer.
+If we didn't have a second photographer booked, you would recieve a full refund and I would call on the network of photographers I work with to try and find you a replacement.
+At that point, you would quickly book the other photographer.
 I must stress that I have never once had this happen.
 You can be assured that I take this responsibility very seriously.

 Your bridal guide will give you more details on this process, but generally, I recommend scheduling my start time 3 to 4 hours before the ceremony to cover all the little details, bridal party preparations, the wedding party portraits, venue and ceremony location, etc. The time before the ceremony is typically when the prettiest pictures from the day are captured!

 What time of day should I schedule my engagement session or bride and groom portraits?